kristianmandrup/validator-mw/README.md

 ## Sample Validators

-The `test/fixtures/validators` folder contains some sample validators:
+The [validators](https://github.com/kristianmandrup/validator-mw/tree/master/test/validators) folder contains some sample validators:

 * profile validator
 * user validator

+See the [LGTM](https://github.com/square/lgtm/wiki) wiki for more info on that particular API.

 ## Testing